LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 # DRY Ansible for Network Automation

-__DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to provision, sketch and backup your Junos OS network, with no need of manually describing the details of your topology, or pre-enable any discovery protocol by hand.
+__DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to provision, sketch and backup your Junos OS network without the need of manually describing the details of your topology.

 This is achieved by leveraging a topology inspection role that automatically discovers and represents every links, nodes and interfaces of a particular group in the inventory file.
 In this way, you don't have to write down a separate YAML file to represent the target topology.

 Don't Repeat Yourself (DRY) is the core paradigm driving this project: